What do Digital Customer Education Programs and snowballs have in common?

 Customizing your academy is subjective.
 For some, customization starts and ends with adding their company logo and brand colors.
 For you, it should mean more — for example, the login screen and course completion pages.

-The success of your customer education strategy depends on your ability to get — and maintain — engagement.
-This is why one of the best ways to improve your customer education strategy is to introduce certification.
+The success of your strategy depends on your ability to get—and maintain—engagement.
+This is why one of the best ways to improve your Digital Customer Education strategy is to introduce a certification program.

 3 Customer Education Program Examples